Putting A Plan Together

-Typically, the court will confirm the first qualified individual to petition the court to be appointed succession representative (often called administrator or an executor if there was a Will).
+Typically, the court will confirm the first qualified individual to petition the court to be appointed successions representative (often called administrator or an executor if there was a Will).
 Therefore, it is important to get there first if you are concerned with how others might manage the estate.

 The administrator is a fiduciary, charged with collecting, preserving and disbursing the property of the decedent to their heirs.
 When there are debts or obligations, the administrator is the one that ensures these are paid or transferred to the heirs.

-If all of the heirs agree upfront, the law allows the administrator to serve independently.
-This allows the administrator to leave the decedent’s funds in interest earning accounts or investments, negotiate and settle liabilities of the estate, and sell property of the decedent without additional court orders or public notices.
+If all the heirs agree upfront, the law allows the administrator to serve independently.
+This allows the administrator to leave the decedent’s funds in interest-earning accounts or investments, negotiate and settle liabilities of the estate, and sell property of the decedent without additional court orders or public notices.
 It also allows us to seal the inventory of the estate – making the value of the decedent’s assets and liabilities private.

-Possession without Administration
+Possession Without Administration

 The heirs are not required to administer the estate neither is an administrator required to be appointed.
 If the estate is relatively free from debt and the heirs wish to accept the succession as-is, they may jointly petition the court for a Judgment of Possession.

 This can be advantageous as it allows for all the required papers to be filed with the court at once, meaning the succession is done faster.
 The heirs of the decedent must accept the succession as-is, meaning they could be liable to return all or part of their inheritance if there was an undisclosed debt of the decedent.